linode/docs/docs/guides/quick-answers/websites/clear-cache-shortguide/index.md

 modified: 2018-06-28
 modified_by:
   name: Rajakavitha Kodhandapani
-title: 'How to Clear Cache and Cookies in a Browser'
+title: 'Clearing Cache and Cookies in a Browser'
-h1_title: 'Clearing Cache and Cookies in a Browser'
+title_meta: 'How to Clear Cache and Cookies in a Browser'
 aliases: ['/quick-answers/websites/clear-cache-shortguide/']
 ---